IBM/microservices-miner/README.md

 microservices-miner
 ===================

-A mining tool for collecting microservices data from Github repositories
+A mining tool for collecting microservices data from Github repositories.
+This tool has been implemented for collecting metrics for a study described in the following paper:

+Tizzei, L.P.; Azevedo L.G, Soares, E.; Tiago R., Costa, R. On the Maintenance of a Scientific Application based on Microservices: an Experience Report.
+Proceedings of the International Conference on Web Services.
+2020

+For extra information about the paper, please go to this [page](docs/ICWSPaper.md).
+For more information about the tool, continue here.

 ## Installation
 This tool has been implemented using python 3.7.
 Create your virtual environment and install the dependencies using pip.